 Taste of Old Town (early October)

-The Taste of Old Town allows guests to visit 12+ restaurants in one night.
+The Taste of Old Town allows guests to visit 12+ restaurants in one night all within walking distance.
 With one ticket, you have 4 hours to walk around the neighborhood, stopping in at different restaurants for their dedicated food sample.
-Many of the restaurants will have great drink specials and live entertainment, making the evening more like a fiesta with great food and spirits!
+Many of the Mexican restaurants will have great drink specials and live entertainment, making the evening more like a fiesta with great food and spirits!

 Las Posadas (early December)